 The “Lacrima di Morro D’Alba” is the most famous wine on the Marches hills even if in the territory other famous wines such as “Verdicchio dei Castelli di Jesi”,” Rosso Conero” and “Rosso Piceno” are very well known.
 The “Lacrima di Morro D’Alba” is a very appreciated wine in this region and in Italy and its limited production is highly sought after.
 Recognized as a controlled designation of origin in 1985, it has been known since ancient Rome.
-Legend tells that in 1167 Frederick Barbarossa appreciated it, for this reason he chose the Castle of Morro D’Alba as his home during the siege of the city of Ancona.

 The vine is autochthon, it was traditionally trained up the elm and the maple, it takes its name from the particular drop (called precisely teardrop) which comes out from the bunch of grapes when it reaches maturity.